 Exercise is great for everybody, but it can do amazing things for pregnant women.
 Exercise can help stimulate progesterone production, which could combat pregnancy complications.
 Exercising throughout a pregnancy can help an expecting mother cope with labor and have an easier delivery.
 Exercise also enhances postnatal recovery and rehabilitation.
-Dr. Samantha Curtis and the team at Pierce Chiropractic are dedicated to empowering mothers and helping them find the routines that work for them.
+Dr. Beau Pierce and the team at Pierce Chiropractic are dedicated to empowering mothers and helping them find the routines that work for them.

 Pregnancy can be a stressful time, especially with your first child.
 Regular exercise can keep stress triggers at bay.

 It's normal to feel discomfort during pregnancy, but you don’t have to be in pain.
 Exercise can help reduce the aches that are common during pregnancy.